yannickcr/eslint-plugin-react/docs/rules/named-import.md

-# Prevent named imports from react (react/named-import)
+# Prevent named imports from React (react/named-import)

-Enforce the use of named imports from React, so it's visible in code that it's React and not custom code.
+Prohibit the use of named imports from React, so it's visible in code that it's React and not custom code; or enforce the use of named imports from React, to avoid needing the `React` default import.
 This rule also creates consistency inside a codebase because it enforces or prohibits the use of specified named imports.

 ## Rule Details

 ### Options

-This rule has two different modes: 'import' and 'property' which can be set using the first argument.
-The second arguments accepts an object where the keys are equal to React exports and their value overrides the default mode
+This rule has two different modes: 'import' and 'property', which can be set using the first argument.
+The second arguments accepts an object where the keys are equal to React named exports, and their value overrides the default mode

 ```
 "react/named-import": [<enabled>, 'import' | 'property', {}]
 ```

-By default the rule is set to `import` with an empty object, which means that all modules should be imported
+By default the rule is set to `import` with an empty object, which means that all of React's named exports will have the rule applied.